Hey everybody, and welcome to our Trainer Academy Best Health Coach Certificate comparison article.

 This is often the case with fitness certifications, which usually last for around two years before recertification is required.

-Once it comes time to recertify, you will be required to submit a minimum number of CEUs.
-CEUs are represented as the amount of time you’ve spent engaging with different but relevant academic programs and activities.
+Once it comes time to recertify, graduates will be required to submit a minimum number of CEUs.
+CEUs are represented as the amount of time spent engaging with different but relevant academic programs and activities.

 CEU’s are important because they act as proof that you are increasing your knowledge and maintaining a sharpness to your practical skills.